nixn/pdns-etcd3/doc/ETCD-structure.md

 There are exceptions to this rule: For PowerDNS v3 each JSON-supported record with a priority field may not be stored as plain string, because the priority of such a record must be reported in a separate field in the backend protocol.
-As of PowerDNS v4 the priority field is given in the content and is not a separate field any more.
-Thus such records could then be given as plain strings.<br>
+As of PowerDNS v4 the priority field is given in the content and is not a separate field anymore.
+Thus, such records could then be given as plain strings.<br>
 Also the SOA record cannot be given as a plain string due to the automatically handled 'serial' field.

 Not all records are implemented, thus are not JSON-supported.
 But the list shall be ever-growing.